-otherwise When the first byte of a RawValue is not one of the above, the RawValue starts with a ValueMod, whose syntax is described in the next section.
+- 06 Similar to type 03, with fixed assumed to be true. - otherwise When the first byte of a RawValue is not one of the above, the RawValue starts with a ValueMod, whose syntax is described in the next section.
 (A ValueMod always begins with byte 31 or 58.)

 This case is a template string, analogous to printf, followed by one or more Arguments, each of which has one or more values.
-The template string is copied directly into the output except for the following special syntax, i Expands to a formatted version of argument i, which must have only a single value.
-For example, 1 expands to the first argument's value.
+The template string is copied directly into the output except for the following special syntax,

-- \% \: \[\] - \n Expands to a new-line, inside or outside the [...] forms described below.
+- \% \: \[ \] - characters that have special meaning in template strings.
+These are effective inside and outside the [...] syntax forms described below.